Today, we will discuss how to remove fly paper glue from skin, fur, clothes, hair, or wherever else it might stick. So, keep on reading!

 How to Remove Fly Paper Glue From Skin

-- First, you need to very carefully and slowly pull the trap away from your skin.
+- First, you need to very carefully and slowly pull the trap away from your skin when removing trap glue.
 Most of the glue will remain on the trap when you do this, while some will persist on your skin.
 Keep calm so you wouldn’t tear the trap off from your skin and make matters worse!

 - After completely taking off the trap, dab the affected area with oil-soaked cotton balls — baby oil, vegetable oil, or olive oil.
 If there’s no oil around, non-chunky peanut butter would do.
 Whichever substance you use should then sit on your skin for a few minutes.

 - Rub the affected area with a soft, dry piece of cloth.
 The glue will eventually loosen and come off.
 Note that you might have to repeat this process if you find the glue slow to remove.